Australian rules football in Western Australia: Entering the National Competition

 By 1987, the WAFL had decided that the future of the game in WA depended on it entering a team in the VFL.
 The West Coast Eagles were formed and entered the VFL (the VFL was renamed the AFL in 1990).
 With many of Western Australia's best players now competing in a team that represented Western Australia on a national scale, it was suddenly apparent that the WAFL was now a second-class competition.

 In 1990 the state league was renamed the Western Australian State Football League, but it had reverted to WAFL by 1991.

 In 1992, the West Coast Eagles made history by becoming the first interstate club to win an AFL premiership.
 The win resulted in a huge boost to the side's popularity, put pressure on Subiaco Oval to expand and ultimately led to demand for a second AFL licence for the state.

 Another locally based AFL team, the Fremantle FC were formed in 1995.

-The popularity of the AFL with 2 sides, particularly with the Western Derby, cemented the position of WAFL as a second-class competition.
+The popularity of the AFL with 2 sides, particularly with the Western Derby, cemented the position of the WAFL as a second-class competition.
 WAFL clubs have struggled ever since with their sudden demise from being technically equal to any VFL club, to feeder club status.
 However, they have enjoyed some benefits, such as the funds flowing from the WA-based AFL teams and the influx of talented players from other states, attempting to make a name for themselves.

 In 1997, Peel Thunder — somewhat controversially — became the ninth WAFL club.
 Throughout their brief history, they have struggled to compete with the traditional eight clubs, which are generally opposed to their presence.
 This is partly because having an odd number of teams forces one team to have a bye each week.

-Also in 1997, the WAFL was renamed Westar Rules, in a failed attempt to revamp the league's image.
-However the name again reverted to WAFL in 2001.
+Also in 1997, the WAFL was renamed Westar Rules, in an attempt to revamp its image.
+The name again reverted to WAFL in 2001, when the "Fong Report" declared "Westar Rules" as "a painfully contrived name", although the new 1997 logo was retained.

 Recent years have seen the WAFL stabilise itself as a league a step down from the AFL.
 Obviously the sudden player drain brought on by the expansion of the VFL into the AFL has lessened the standard of play, however this has recovered somewhat, with "veteran" AFL players returning and new players coming through.